oryxlabs/PolarDNS/README.md

 By instructing the DNS resolver to resolve various subdomains under your example123.com domain, you can effectively test the behavior of the DNS resolver and see how it handles various unexpected situations (responses).

 For instance, how does it handle a situation when it obtains a malformed DNS response, a response with an injected record, or a record containing illegal characters, and what kind of answer does it ultimately send to you, the client?

+## Adding new features

+Adding new features to PolarDNS is essential.

+PolarDNS allows you to relatively easily implement a new idea, a test case, a feature or a PoC, without a need of implementing your own DNS server.

+All you need is a basic / intermediate Python knowledge and knowing a bit of DNS protocol too.

+Both can be learned on the go by looking on the PolarDNS code and by simply copying and modifying some of the existing features.

+Testing locally using ``dig`` / ``host`` / ``nlsookup`` and [Wireshark](https://www.wireshark.org/) is of essence here.

+Plus, the [links](#links) below can help with the DNS protocol.

 ## Links